NapierDevSoc/RandyHelper/README.md

 # RandyHelper
-A quick, helpful script for getting a random item using the HotBits randomX package.
+A quick, helpful script for getting a random NDS member from a list using the HotBits API.